nf-core/dualrnaseq/docs/usage.md

 Gene-level estimates are obtained using [`Tximport.`](https://bioconductor.org/packages/devel/bioc/vignettes/tximport/inst/doc/tximport.html)

-### 6.3 STAR - alignment-based genome mapping + quantification with HTSeq
+### 6.3 STAR - alignment-based genome mapping + feature counting with HTSeq

 STAR is a splice-aware alignment tool which aligns reads to a reference genome.
-In the nf-core/dualrnaseq pipeline, STAR generates a chimeric genome index, then identifies and maps spliced alignments across splice junctions.
+In this pipeline, STAR generates a chimeric genome index (combining host and pathogen genomes), then identifies and maps spliced alignments across splice junctions.
-Therefore, the paths to host and pathogen genomes and host annotative file must be provided using the appropriate parameters: `--genome_host`, `--genome_pathogen` and `--gff_host`.
+If using this method, the following three parameters (or links in a genome configuration file) are required: `--genome_host`, `--genome_pathogen` and `--gff_host`.

+Users have the option to only run STAR if desired.
+If also running HTSeq-count, you will need to pass `--run_htseq_uniquely_mapped`.

-To quantify uniquely mapped reads the nf-core/dualrnaseq pipeline uses HTSeq.
+To quantify uniquely mapped host and pathogen reads, the pipeline uses HTSeq-count.
 In addition to the host gff, other parameters must be specified including `--gff_pathogen`, `--gene_feature_gff_to_quantify_host`, `--host_gff_atribute`, `--gene_feature_gff_to_quantify_pathogen` and `--pathogen_gff_atribute`.

 ## 7. Mapping statistics